tox-dev/tox/doc/config.rst

         After resolving this value if the interpreter reports back a different version number than implied from the name a warning will be printed by default.
-However, if :confval:`ignore_basepython_conflict` is set, the value is ignored and we force the ``basepython`` implied from the factor name.
+However, if :conf:`ignore_basepython_conflict` is set, the value is ignored and we force the ``basepython`` implied from the factor name.

-.. confval:: commands=ARGVLIST
+.. conf:: commands ^ ARGVLIST

     The commands to be called for testing.
-Only execute if :confval:`commands_pre` succeed.
+Only execute if :conf:`commands_pre` succeed.

     Each line is interpreted as one command; however a command can be split over multiple lines by ending the line with the ``\`` character.